Your Child Should Wear the Collar 24 Hours a Day

 To Change the Front of the Collar

-- Have your child lie down flat, with arms at the sides.
+- Have your child lie down flat, with arms at the sides, without a pillow under their head.
 Your child should lie still and not move his / her head or neck while the collar is changed.
 If he / she cannot lie still, have a second person hold your child's head.

 - Release the Velcro straps and remove the front panel of collar.